Les Terrasses de la Chaudière complex: Renovating and modernizing

 1. Replacing the exterior (envelope replacement project)

-Status of the project: design phase
+Status of the project: construction phase

-- 1 Promenade du Portage
+• winter 2022 to summer 2024 for 1 Promenade du Portage

 Exterior brick inspection